State Tax Filing Resources

 SUI

-The Texas Obligation Assessment (OA) is not being applied in 2023.
+The Texas Obligation Assessment (OA) will not be applied in 2023.
 The OA is to collect amounts needed to pay bond obligations and interest due on federal loans to Texas used to pay unemployment benefits.

 State Withholding